Thai Massage can be rigorous but may be exactly what your body needs.

-Thai massage, long considered a medical treatment in Thailand, the therapist puts you through a series of stretches that cover the entire body.
-(That’s why it’s often called lazy man’s yoga.)
-You lie on a floor mat or on a table wide enough to accommodate the therapist, and you wear loose-fitting clothing (often supplied by the spa), because there’s no way a sheet can stay put during these moves—the therapist might kneel on the back of your legs and pull your arms to arch your back and open your chest, or place her shoulder under your heel to lift your leg and stretch your hamstring.
-Thai massage also includes deep-pressure point work to stimulate the sen, or the body’s energy pathways.
+Because there’s no way a sheet can stay put during these movements, the therapist might kneel on the back of your legs and pull your arms to arch your back and open your chest, or she may place her shoulder under your heel to lift your leg and stretch your hamstring.

 How Therapists are trained:

 There are numerous programs around the world with solid training as well, but many die-hard therapists make the pilgrimage to Thailand to acquire at least some authentic knowledge base.

 Good to know:

-She’ll also use your body as a tool for deepening them, by sitting on your feet and legs, or pushing or pulling you into twists.
+She’ll also use your body as a tool for deepening stretches by sitting on your feet and legs or pushing or pulling you into twists.

 Most recent from Living Well